Clemson Experimental Forest: Geography and geology

-The Clemson Experimental Forest lands extend eight miles north and eight miles south of the Clemson University campus.
+The Clemson University Forest lands extend eight miles north and eight miles south of the Clemson University campus.
 The land is in the Southern Piedmont Soil Resource area.
 The parent soil consisted of granites, phyllites and various schists and gneisses formed in the late Precambrian to early Paleozoic age.
 Elevations of the forest range from 650 to 1,000 feet above mean sea level.
 The northern section of the forest is in the transition zone between the Piedmont and Mountain Physiographic regions.
 The southern section of the forest is of the Piedmont physiographic region.

 Ecology

 Trees

-The Clemson Experimental Forest is home to more than 90 species of trees.
+The Clemson University Forest is home to more than 90 species of trees.
 In the dry ridges, these species include blackjack oak, post oak, shortleaf pine and Virginia pine.
 In the mid-slopes of the forest the major species of trees are bitternut hickory, black oak, black gum, flowering dogwood, sourwood, southern red oak and white oak.
 In the lower slopes of the forest, the main species of trees include American beech, northern red oak, sweet gum, tulip poplar and white pine.
 In the bottom lands of the forest, the species of trees include black walnut, box elder, green ash, hackberry, river birch and sycamore.
 There are three South Carolina champion trees that are found in the forest: a 115-foot white basswood, a 97-foot chinkapin oak, and a 20-foot rusty blackhaw.